 MARKETING as we know it is dead — long live the new age of marketing.
-In a recent survey of nearly 2000 CMO’s, IBM uncovered 4 marketing game changers — changes in the environment around marketing requiring massive changes in the way we now do marketing.
+In a recent survey of nearly 2000 CMOs (chief marketing officers), IBM uncovered 4 marketing game changers — changes in the environment around marketing requiring massive changes in the way we now do marketing.
 Below, is a graphic outlining the 4 marketing game changers that came out of the survey:

-- Social Media
+- Social media

 - Shifting consumer demographics